GoogleChrome/web.dev/src/site/content/en/mini-apps/an-example-project/index.md

 and then select one of them for a training session.
 It is a responsive app with a navbar, a tabbar, and three pages:

-- **Workout:** This is the page that is active during a workout.
+- **Workout:** The active page during a workout.
 It lets the user select one of the timers and features three progress rings: the number of sets, the active period, and the resting period.
-- **Timers:** This page serves for managing the existing timers and for creating new ones.
+- **Timers:** Manages existing timers and lets the user create new ones.
-- **Preferences:** This tab allows the user to toggle sound effects and to select the language and theme.
+- **Preferences:** Allows toggling sound effects and speech output and selecting language and theme.

 The following screenshots give an impression of the application.